 Yet, despite the benefits that digital trade produces, national government policies can produce interface issues caused by differences in regulatory frameworks for various reasons, some legitimate or defensible like privacy, consumer protection and national security, and others that are considered less so, like protectionism or the promotion of domestic businesses (Monteiro & Teh, 2017).
 The result of these policy and regulatory frictions is that the cross border flows of digital goods, services and data is limited and the possible gains of digitization for trade and growth are not automatically translated to developing economies (Suominen, 2017a, 2017b).
 As such, there is a need for clear digital trade provisions in trade agreements to create certainty through new rules.

 Currently, digital trade has been seen as of particular concern to developed and large economies, but developing economies, like Chile and Mexico, are increasingly affected and active in this domain.
 The failure of the WTO to develop clear rules for digital trade has meant that the focus has moved to the bilateral and regional level, where new norms are being proposed and experimented with.
 The most developed set of norms can be found in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and Unites States-Mexico-Canada Free Trade Agreement (USMCA).

 In this article, we first examine the WTO and global digital trade regulations.
 The second section examines regional agreements, APEC and the CPTPP and the effects on the Pacific Alliance.
-CPTPP has been considered as key due to its inclusion of a comprehensive set of new digital trade rules and for its effect on countries in the region We include a legal analysis of the USMCA provisions and compare the USMCA with the CPTPP, in order to understand the ways in which new regulations towards digital trade are likely to be interpreted.
+CPTPP has been considered as key due to its inclusion of a comprehensive set of new digital trade rules and for its effect on countries in the region.
+We include a legal analysis of the USMCA provisions and compare the USMCA with the CPTPP, in order to understand the ways in which new regulations towards digital trade are likely to be interpreted.
 Finally, some concluding remarks are presented.

 The WTO and global digital trade regulations